Work with a Fiduciary Adviser – It Matters

 A Fiduciary Oath

-Whether a fiduciary rule ultimately passes or not, working with a fiduciary matters.
+Whether a fiduciary rule ultimately passes or not, working with a fiduciary financial adviser matters.
 As a client, you can also ask your adviser to confirm in writing that he or she acts as a fiduciary who will place your best interests above their own.
 TheFiduciaryStandard.org provides a fiduciary oath that advisers can download and provide to clients.
 Apprise Wealth Management provides its clients with a signed copy of this oath.
 We also discussed our willingness to sign a fiduciary oath during this radio interview.
 Apprise also adheres to the CFA Institute’s Code of Ethics and Standards of Professional Conduct, which goes beyond the standards followed by many RIAs.

 In the end, wouldn’t you rather work with a financial professional bound to put your best interests ahead of their own interests?